dorian8x/ScrapeSquad-Wasteless/docs/environment_variables.md

 When we run our tests, the `.env.test` file is loaded, instead of the regular `.env` file.
-This allows us to set different values for our environment variables, such as updating the `MONGODB_URL` to point to a test database instead of the main acebook database.
+This allows us to set different values for our environment variables, such as updating the `MONGODB_URL` to point to a test database instead of the main database.